maglietti/QB-OrderTrackingGuide/createOrders.md

     7. Select Create.
 ~~~

-Next add the fields of the table.
-These correlate to the column headings in the spreadsheet.
+Ok, now add the fields of the table.

 ![](assets/images/ordersFields.png)